rus0000/jsinheritance/README.md

 To summarize:
 * Only a function may have `prototype` property
-* Every function has `prototype` property
+* Any function has `prototype` property
-* `prototype` property of a function holds reference to an auxiliary object, which is used only when this function is invoked as a constructor, with `new` keyword, and completely ignored for all other regular functions
+* `prototype` property of a function holds reference to an auxiliary object, which is used only, when the function is invoked as a constructor, with `new` keyword, and completely ignored for all other regular functions
-* Any object may have prototype chain
+* Any object have prototype chain
 * **Prototype chain is built using `__proto__` property, not `prototype` property**
-* Functions are also objects, and thus have `__proto__` property, typically referencing to `Function.prototype` built-in object.
-Usually there is no chaining at all, just direct reference to `Function.prototype`
+* Functions are also objects, and thus have `__proto__` property, referencing to `Function.prototype` built-in object.
-* All prototype chains typically ends with `Object.prototype`
+* All prototype chains ends with `Object.prototype`
 * `Object.prototype.__proto__` holds `null`.
 This is real end of prototype chain.

 ## Function in JavaScript